-What can stakeholders do to increase the racial, ethnic, and linguistic diversity of the teaching workforce?12
+What can stakeholders do to increase the racial, ethnic, and linguistic diversity of the teaching workforce?

-We know that state, district, and school leaders can and should be working to improve teacher diversity in the pipeline-through preparation, certification, recruitment and retention strategies, as well as support and development programs, and opportunities to grow and lead in the classroom.
+We know that state, district, and school leaders can and should be working to improve teacher diversity throughout the pipeline-using preparation, certification, recruitment and retention strategies, as well as support and development programs, and opportunities to grow and lead in the classroom.